Shopping Cart

 Software used

-on Tuesday, 20 November 2007 3:37 PM
+By 3dcreativesolutions on Tuesday, 20 November 2007 3:37 PM

 Thanks for the compliments people.
 Very appreciated!
 I only used 3DS MAX 9.
 What blending were you referring too?
 If you mean the puzzle pieces, yes I could have done a few things with a trasparency map to fade the edges in with the photo.
 I'll remember that next time ;)